Gurobi/gurobi-optimods/README.rst

-The nupstup -- easy to use optimization API
+The nupstup -- optimization easy to use
 =======================================

 The idea in one sentence:  We will do scikit.learn for optimization